Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Datasets and Classifiers

 \subsection{Datasets Selection}

-The UCR repository \cite{UCR} contains 128 datasets for univariate TSC.
+The UCR repository \citep{UCR} contains 128 datasets for univariate TSC.
 Their features cover problems from binary up to 52-class classification, with time series lengths ranging from 15 to 2,700 data points.
-Given that the datasets come from a wide range of domains, such as sensors, medical devices, or traffic, the characteristics of these datasets is diverse.

-The datasets come with predefined splits for training, validation, and test sets.
-In all our experiments, we utilise those predefined splits.
+Given that the datasets come from a wide range of domains, such as sensors, medical devices, or traffic, the characteristics of these datasets are diverse.
+Most datasets come with predefined splits for training, and test sets.

-To keep runtime manageable, we included only those UCR series of length less than 200 data points.
-This has resulted in 28 datasets of varying length, class and domain.
-See Table \ref{tab:big} for details on the 28 chosen datasets.

-Additionally, we categorise each dataset by stationarity, seasonality, and entropy, enabling in‐depth analysis of how different simplification algorithms perform under varying data characteristics.
+To keep runtime manageable, we included only UCR datasets with time series of length less than 200 data points.
+This has resulted in 40 datasets of varying length, class and domain.
+See Table \ref{tab:big} for details on the 40 chosen datasets.
+Additionally, we categorize each dataset by stationarity, seasonality, and entropy, enabling in‐depth analysis of how different simplification algorithms perform under varying data characteristics.